Fetching primary parquet sources and computing exhibits.

 What the pre/post averages show

-- Energy.
+Energy.
 Russia lost its largest customer block (EU27) in value terms and routed volume to China, India, and Türkiye at wider discounts.
 Replacement suppliers to the EU were Norway (pipeline gas), the United States (LNG), and Middle East producers (refined products and crude).
 The adjustment was mostly complete within 24 months.

-- Grain.
+Grain.
 Ukrainian HS 10 exports fell sharply in 2022, held near the pre-war level in 2023 through the corridor, and recovered in 2024 as the de-facto Black Sea route stabilised.
 Russian HS 10 exports rose, partly filling the gap in North African and Middle Eastern buyers.

-- Fertilizer.
+Fertilizer.
 Russian HS 31 exports kept their value because EU and US sanctions packages explicitly exempted ammonia, urea, and potash on food-security grounds, though self-sanctioning raised delivered prices to developing-country buyers in 2022.

 Method and caveats

 Event study: T-statistic on the 2023-2024 minus 2019-2021 mean is not reported because the sample is the population of BACI bilateral flows, not a draw.
 The comparison is an accounting identity on the post-minus-pre averages.
-The CEPII BACI 202501 release covers 1995-2024 and is the harmonised mirror of UN Comtrade.
+The CEPII BACI 202501 (retrieved 2026-04-28) release covers 1995-2024 and is the harmonised mirror of UN Comtrade.
 The bilateral_year table in this repo is at exporter-importer-year resolution, not at HS6; chapter-level bilateral flows (for example, Russian HS 27 to Türkiye separately from HS 10 to Türkiye) are therefore approximated by total bilateral values where the dominant component is known from IEA, FAO, and trade-press reporting.
 Where HS-chapter resolution is available (country_year_product), it is used directly (Figures 1 and the Ukraine grain-total headline).
-Bachmann, Baqaee, Bayer, Kuhn et al. (2022, ECONtribute Policy Brief 028) simulate the welfare cost of a sudden Russian-gas cutoff for Germany at 0.5-3% of GNE; Itskhoki and Mukhin (2022, NBER WP 30117) characterise the ruble’s initial crash and fast recovery as a textbook sanctions-equilibrium response; Kilic Celik, Kose and Ohnsorge (2023, World Bank) document the redirection channel in bilateral-flow microdata.
+Bachmann, Baqaee, Bayer, Kuhn et al. (2022, ECONtribute Policy Brief 028) simulate the welfare cost of a sudden Russian-gas cutoff for Germany at 0.5-3% of GNE; Itskhoki and Mukhin (2022, NBER WP 30117) characterise the ruble's initial crash and fast recovery as a textbook sanctions-equilibrium response; Kilic Celik, Kose and Ohnsorge (2023, World Bank) document the redirection channel in bilateral-flow microdata.

 Open questions and policy read

-- Is the redirection durable?
+Is the redirection durable?
 The discount on Urals crude sold to India has narrowed since mid-2023 (CREA Fossil Tracker).
 If it compresses further, Russia keeps the volumes but not the fiscal-rent share the EU used to pay.

-- Does the Ukrainian Black Sea corridor hold?
+Does the Ukrainian Black Sea corridor hold?
 2024 volumes came back near pre-war; the failure mode is a renewed missile / naval-mine campaign.
 The FAO Food Outlook scenarios treat this as the dominant downside for global wheat prices.

-- Fertilizer is a carve-out until it is not.
+Fertilizer is a carve-out until it is not.
 If any G7 member removes the food-security exemption on Russian HS 31, the price pass-through to importing low-income-country food CPI is immediate (FAO 2023).

-- Policy read.
+Policy read.
 The energy-reconfiguration was completed faster than the 2022 consensus expected, but at a measurable structural cost: EU manufacturing gas prices remain roughly 2-3x US Henry Hub (IEA Gas Market Report Q4 2024).
 That wedge is now priced into plant location decisions, which is the durable trade effect.

 References